openwdl/wdl/SPEC.md

 A `File` or `Directory` declaration may have have a string value indicating a relative or absolute path on the local file system.

+###### Path Canonicalization and Validation

+When a `File` or `Directory` value is created, the following operations are performed:

+- **Path Canonicalization.** Intermediate path components are normalized (resolving `.` for current directory and `..` for parent directory segments), symbolic links are resolved to their final targets, and relative paths are converted to their absolute path form.
+For `Directory` values, trailing directory separators are removed.
+- **Path Validation.** The path must exist at value creation time.
+If the path does not exist, an error occurs immediately.
+The file/directory must accessible for reading (i.e., assigned the appropriate permissions).

+Value creation occurs when the value is materialized as a `File`/`Directory` within the execution engine, including

+- When a `File` or `Directory` declaration is evaluated
+- When a `String` is coerced to a `File` or `Directory` type

+After canonicalization, two `File` or `Directory` values that refer to the same underlying resource are considered equal for all comparison operations, even if they were initialized from different string representations.

 ```wdl
 task literals_paths {
   input {